hamzaepfl/BSMD/README.md

 # BSMD
 Buildings structural models database

-See OrganisationalMap.png to get how the data should be organized.
+See OrganisationalMap.png to get how the data is organized.

 See RelationalDatabase.png to get how the data is related.